icon Likert Scale

 Style

 You can apply different styles to the control.
-For example, the following style sets control borders and padding:
+For example, the following style will add a shadow under the control:

 JavaScript framework